All Episodes

 Who paid for what one?

-Exactly who knew, who authorized.
+Exactly who knew?

-Those are all those are all really apt questions.
+Those are all really apt questions.

-And I I would assume that we get answers to those, but I don't think Bob Mueller is the person to be doing any of this investigation.
+And I would assume that we get answers to those, but I don't think Bob Mueller is the person to be doing any of this investigation.

-Yeah, well, I think you're gonna have a hard time getting hired by people as a political consultant if it turns out that you end up being at the center of a fire storm uh involving your previous client, and uh I'm sure he has investors in his group and they probably didn't like the fact that he was at the center of this either.
+Yeah, well, I think you're going to have a hard time getting hired by people as a political consultant if it turns out that you end up being at the center of a firestorm involving your previous client.

-I mean, people do want to make money at some point, uh I don't think any of this helps.
+I mean, people do want to make money at some point.

-What do you make of this battle between the GOP establishment and say those of us that support the president believe that his agenda represents very similar to Reagan?
+What do you make of this battle between the GOP establishment and, say, those of us that support the president believe that his agenda represents very similar to Reagan?

 This is a predicate in your book and a point that you make in your book, because I agree with you.

-Well, even on trade, Reagan slapped those terraform uh Japanese mart motorcycle imports and saved Harley Davidson, and he was derided by the Cato Institute back in 1988 in a long article trashing Reagan as the great protectionist.
+And he was derided by the Cato Institute back in 1988 in a long article trashing Reagan as the great protectionist.

-They're l they're losing ground.
+They're losing ground.

 And it's not fun to lose power.

-I remember what it felt like in 1992 when Bill Clinton won, and I remember what it felt like in 2008 when Barack Obama won.
+I remember what it felt like in 1992 when Bill Clinton won.

-And and then in 2012.
+And then in 2012.

 They went way too far.